 To learn how to use the LEFT function in Excel, you need to understand its syntax and arguments:

-text A text or number from which you want to extract some characters.
+- text: A text or number from which you want to extract characters.

-In the below example, I have extracted the first five digits from the text string using Left Formula.
-I have just specified the number of characters to extract from the string.
+In the below example, we have extracted the first five digits from a text string using LEFT by specifying the number of characters to extract.

 This tutorial is the part of our Excel Functions with Examples (Function Guide) and below are some of the related functions: